-Clinical learning is an essential aspect of this programme.
-Students are required to complete learning outcomes on consolidation placements in their own respective hospital.
-In addition specialised foundation supernumerary clinical teaching placements are facilitated concurrently with specialist modules.
+Clinical learning is an essential part of this programme that is pursued in the normal course of the student's work.
+Students are expected to apply theoretical knowledge as part of their clinical practice for the duration of the programme.
+Specialised foundation supernumerary clinical placements will be facilitated concurrently with specialist modules.
 All clinical requirements must be completed before the Higher Diploma in Nursing Studies (Clinical Practice) can be awarded.